hamidi20/sbst_project/README.md

-# SBST Transit – Data Engineering POC
+# SBST Transit – Data Engineer

 ## 📌 Overview
-This project is a **Proof of Concept (POC)** developed for **SBST Transit (Singapore)** during May 2025 – June 2025.
-The objective was to demonstrate how **Talend Data Management Platform, PostgreSQL, and Qlik Sense** can be integrated to build an end-to-end data engineering workflow for reporting and analytics.
+This project is a project developed for **SBST Transit** The objective was to implemented **Talend Data Management Platform, PostgreSQL, and Qlik Sense** can be integrated to build an end-to-end data engineering workflow for reporting and analytics.

 ---